axem-solutions/dem/docs/design.md

 The Development Environment Manager (DEM) provides an abstraction layer for the Development Platform, which encompasses a collection of available resources, such as registries, catalogs, container engines, and more.
-The modules that compose the platform form the core of the DEM.
+The modules that compose the platform form the core of DEM.

-The DEM implements commands that can interact with the platform.
+DEM implements commands that can interact with the platform.
 These commands can be executed using the command line interface (CLI).
 Additionally, some commands utilize a Text-based User Interface (TUI) that can be presented on the user's terminal.